JensJoschi/variability_timing/methods.md

 # Methods

 ## climate data

 To calculate winter onset and environmental predictability at various locations, I used the GHCN-Daily dataset (Menne et al., 2012), version 3.22 which includes weather station data from throughout the world (Menne et al., 2018).
 I used the mean of daily minimum and maximum temperatures to calculate daily average temperatures of ~5-50 years for each station.
 I then calculated winter onset in each year as the day on which temperatures falls below x °C for the yth time (starting the "year" in midsummer), and used standard devitation among years to estimate winter variability.
 To calculate winter predictability, I first calculated the slope of the last 30 days before winter onset, and used the between-years standard deviation in that slope.
-During the analysis of the results (after seeing that predictability has likely no effect, but before final analysis), I added a calculation of the "colour of noise", i.e. the slope coefficient in a power spectral density plot
+As a more exploratory approach, I added a calculation of the "colour of noise", i.e. the slope coefficient in a power spectral density plot.

 ## empirical data

 I searched the web of science database for "(photoperiodic AND (geogr\* OR range)) OR (photoperiod\* AND latitud\*) OR (photoperiod\* AND longitud\*), filtered all relevant articles, and did a forward-citation search (approx. 2000 references in total).
 I also checked the references of two books (1 todo).
 I then contacted some authors to obtain unpublished data (todo).
 61 studies reported PRCs under at least 3 day lengths for at least 3 populations, but only 30 studies were of sufficient quality.
 I extracted the photoperiodic response curves from these 30 studies along with their sampling locations, and estimated the means (LD 50, critical day length), range of photoperiodic induction and slopes with a dose-response-curve analysis.

 ## correlation of phoperiodic response with latitude